gardenlinux/gardenlinux/docs/02_operators/deployment/gcp-secureboot.md

 ## Use secure boot enabled Garden Linux

-After you have run the integration test from the previous chapter, you should still have the bash terminal open within the integration test container.
+After you have run the platform test from the previous chapter, you should still have the bash terminal open within the platform test container.

 From there, you can now use `ssh` to connect to the remote GCP instance running Garden Linux with secure boot enabled.
 Use the SSH private key you configured in the configuration yaml file.